jfcloutier/karma_system/design_notes/plans.md

 * down
   * to disrupt it, increase or stabilize the values of the observed, trending experience
   * to further it, decrease the values of the observed, trending experience
-* same
-  * to disrupt it, increase or decrease the values of the observed, trending experience
-  * to further it, maintain the values of the observed, trending experience
 * ended
-  * to disrupt it, cause a value for the previously observed, trending experience
+  * to disrupt it, cause a value for the previously observed, trending experience to stay the same or become unknown
-  * to further it, keep unknown the value of the previously observed, trending experience

 ### Indirectly impacting an experience given a causal theory